3-Day Warsaw Itinerary: A SightSeeing Guide by JetSettingFools.com

 The Swietokrzyski Bridge and Mermaid Statue in Warsaw, Poland

-Hop on a Veturilo bike (Warsaw’s public bike program) and pedal along the Vistula River waterfront path.
+Hop on a Veturilo Bike (Warsaw’s public bike program) and pedal along the Vistula River waterfront path.
 Ride to the north, where the path becomes enveloped in a riverside forest with plenty of places to stop and take photos.
-When ready, turn back south and ride the long stretch of paved path back into the Warsaw city center.
+When ready, turn back south and ride the long stretch of paved track back into the Warsaw city center.

-Across the river is the unmissable National Stadium.
+Across the river is the unmissable PGE National Stadium.
 The stadium was built in 2011, can seat 58,000 fans and has a retractable roof.
+The site has hosted FIFA and UEFA soccer tournaments as well as concerts by everyone from Madonna to the Red Hot Chili Peppers.

-Pro Tip: Renting a Veturilo bike is incredibly affordable – about 25 cents USD per hour.
-However, to rent a bike, you must first create an account online (and a small, minimum deposit must be kept on your account).
-Don’t worry – the instructions are all in English and they keep it super simple.
-It’s so easy, in fact, that you may want to use the Veturilo bike as your mode of transportation for your entire time in Warsaw (it’s cheaper than the bus!).
+Pro Tip: Renting a Veturilo Bike is incredibly affordable.
+However, you must first create an account online and a minimum deposit made.
+Don’t worry – the instructions are available in English and they keep it super simple.
+It’s so easy, you may want to use the Veturilo Bike as your mode of transportation for your entire time in Warsaw (it’s cheaper than the bus!).

 Ride The Warsaw Metro